bhtucker/perceptron_viz/readme.md

 Each page load gets predictions (red vowel, blue consonant) for the full alphabet from the current perceptron state, as well as a graph of that state.

-Click a letter to teach the perceptron!
+Run yourself to click a letter and teach the perceptron!
 (Only errors count)

 ![Graph](perceptron_state.png)